-Palladium bullion coins are generally 99.95% pure.
-Whereas other precious metal coins are usually available in a wide variety of sizes, the only palladium coins that are currently issued in some years are the 1 oz Canadian Maple Leaf coins.
-Smaller 1/2 oz palladium coins were minted by the China Mint in the past.
+The current standard for palladium coins and bars to be considered bullion is a purity of 99.95%.
+Until recently, only the Canadian Palladium Maple Leafs were still regularly (though not continually) minted.
+They were last minted in 2015 and are only available in the single size of 1 oz.
+The US Mint started issueing its first-ever palladium coins in September 2017.
+That's when the first 15,000 American Palladium Eagles (also 1 oz coins only) were released.
+The 99.9% pure Chinese Palladium Pandas were last minted in 2004 and 2005.
+These coins were minted in the fractional size of 1/2 oz back then after originally having been minted as 1 oz coins in 1989.
 The various limited issues of Chinese Palladium Pandas are rarely traded online these days.
-Since all Chinese Panda coins are popular with collectors, expect to pay a collectability premium if you do find Chinese Palladium Panda coins listed for sale.
-The Canadian Maple Leaf palladium coins on the other hand trade much closer to the spot price of the metal and are also much easier to find available for purchase online.
+Since all Chinese Panda coins are popular with collectors, you can expect to pay a high premium if you do find Chinese Palladium Panda coins listed for sale.
+The American Eagle and Canadian Maple Leaf palladium coins on the other hand trade much closer to the spot price of the metal and are also much easier to find available for purchase online.

 The 99.95% fine Canadian Palladium Maple Leafs were the first palladium coins ever minted by the Royal Canadian Mint and the world's first regularly issued palladium bullion coins.
 The coins were first minted in November 2005 and production continued uninterrupted until 2007.
 After that, Palladium Maple Leaf coins were again minted in 2009 and 2015.
 That last year also saw the introduction of two new security features, radial lines as well as a special privy mark with the laser-engraved year of mintage.
 These features were implemented to prevent counterfeiting.
 The coins are only available with a brilliant uncirculated finish in the single available denomination of 1 oz.
 Their official face value is CAD $ 50 and they have legal tender status in Canada.